DISCOURSES 1.1

 學在己,知不知在人,何慍之有。

-Although happy to reach out to others, should they not see this, one is not troubled.
-This indeed is what is called the noble man.
+Although happy to reach out to others, should they not recognize this he is not troubled.
+This is indeed what is called the “noble man.”

 – Cheng Yi 程颐